writememe/blog.danielteycheney.com/content/posts/blog-automation-part-three.md

 The vale configuration file is used to control the majority of Vale's behavior, including what files to lint and how to lint them.
 The file adopts the [INI configuration format](https://ini.unknwon.io/docs/intro) to manage the configuration.

-I will refer to snippets of code, so please use the [copy on my Github repo](https://github.com/writememe/blog.danielteycheney.com/blob/master/.vale.ini) which will display with line numbers included as a reference when following along:
+I will refer to snippets of code, so please use the [copy on my GitHub repo](https://github.com/writememe/blog.danielteycheney.com/blob/master/.vale.ini) which will display with line numbers included as a reference when following along:

 ```ini
 # Vale configuration file